briantanabe/project-log/projects/Sour Candy.md

 		- Everyone thought it was too sour
 		- She mixed dehydrated ground lemon rind in for flavoring
 - Final recipe
-	- Dissolve 1 cup sugar, 3tsp water, and 2
+	1. Combine 1 cup sugar, 3tsp water, and 3.25 cup corn syrup in a small sauce pan
+	2. Bring to a boil, stirring to dissolve the sugar, then bring to 290º F
+	3. Bloom 50g gelatin in .5

 ## Discussion
 **Binding**